|Examination date||Part||Place||Application deadline|

 In order to check the eligibility of any application, we request that each applicant download and fill in the Application form and the following documents that you can download below.

-These documents and forms should be then uploaded on the UEMS platform during the registration process.
+These documents and forms should be then uploaded as PDF files on the UEMS platform during the registration process.

 For details on the eligibility criteria, please download the following document:

 For details on the required skills, please download the following document: